Zuwairanajma/amr-tracker-lite/README.md

 This project was built as a fast prototype under mentorship guidance, to support a larger research proposal on **AI-Driven Genomic Surveillance of Drug-Resistant Pathogens in Africa**.

 It draws inspiration from:
-- Prof. Tulio de Oliveira's genomic work at CERI
+- [Prof. Tulio de Oliveira](https://www.krisp.org.za/tulio.asp) and his groundbreaking genomic work at [CERI](https://www.krisp.org.za/ceri.asp)

-- WHO’s GLASS AMR surveillance strategy
+- WHO’s [GLASS](https://www.who.int/initiatives/glass) AMR surveillance strategy

 - Real-world gaps in cross-border bioinformatics capability in Africa

 ---